 It was the height of the Cold War.

-So the idea was uh Reagan wanted to have as uh good a relations between Mexico and the Central and South American countries as uh as possible.
+So the idea was Reagan wanted to have as good a relations between Mexico and the Central and South American countries as possible.

-There were very strict uh uh edicts that came out of Cincent Missoula regarding language and citizenship and back taxes.
+There were very strict edicts that came out of Simpson Mazzoli regarding language and citizenship and back taxes.

 Problem was the bureaucracy never enforced them.

-And we're also at the time dealing with a lot of people who had come to the United States to escape communism from Cuba and from uh Central America.
+And we're also, at the time, dealing with a lot of people who had come to the United States to escape communism from Cuba and from Central America.

-There is an enormous lesson in in those ninety seconds from you right there about how complex it can be to actually govern.
+There is an enormous lesson in those 90 seconds from you right there about how complex it can be to actually govern.

-Reagan, Reagan on any given day like any conservative, like any American, does not want to have a flood of illegals pouring across our southern border.
+Reagan, on any given day, like any conservative, like any American, does not want to have a flood of illegals pouring across our southern border.

-But if indeed, I mean we got to remember what everything was about in in the in the time of Daniel Ortega and the Sandinistas and Nicaragua and and and Soviet footholds in so much of Central America, it was not an easy time and maybe not even a smart time to be a Tom Tancredo style Duncan Hunter style hardliner about our southern border because it would have antagonized some people that we really needed to befriend.
+But if indeed, I mean, we've got to remember what everything was about in the time of Daniel Ortega and the Sandinistas and Nicaragua and Soviet footholds in so much of Central America, it was not an easy time and maybe not even a smart time to be a Tom Tancredo-style, Duncan Hunter-style hardliner about our southern border because it would have antagonized some people that we really needed to befriend.

-It just did now it would have gotten far larger under a Carter second term or or a Teddy Kennedy presidency in there somewhere, but government got bigger.
+Now, it would have gotten far larger under a Carter second term or a Teddy Kennedy presidency in there somewhere, but government got bigger.

 What do you think?

-Reagan was in fact was the original Tea Party candidate you remember when he ran in Gerald for against Gerald Ford and uh the for the seventy six nomination when he announced in 1975 he held a press conference and said his reasons for running for president was against big government, big labor, big business and the Washington buddy system that was using the uh the the uh the taxpayers money to feather its own nest.
+You remember when he ran against Gerald Ford for the 76 nomination, when he announced in 1975, he held a press conference and said his reasons for running for president was against big government, big labor, big business, and the Washington buddy system that was using the taxpayers' money to feather its own nest.

-Uh Reagan was always a a revolutionary you know, you know we Reagan was the head of the national government for eight years and yet you nor your listeners nor I would ever think that Rao Reagan was a part of the Washington Buddy system.
+You know, Reagan was the head of the national government for eight years, and yet you nor your listeners nor I would ever think that Ryl Reagan was a part of the Washington buddy system.

 He was always in a perpetual state of revolution.

-On the issue of spending, yes, government grew although it grew far more slowly on his watch than it had previously or since but I love this question because it because the the people who use this against Reagan look at these things statically and it's like the argument against the Louisiana purchase.
+On the issue of spending, yes, government grew, although it grew far more slowly on his watch than it had previously or ever since.

-If you say yes Thomas Jefferson violated his small government conservative precepts and and uh uh acquired the Louisiana purchase from uh France you would say yes he violated his principles but if you look at it another way in that he doubled the size of the govern of the country with a stroke of the pen but he didn't double the size of the government.
+But if you look at it another way, in that he doubled the size of the country with a stroke of the pen, but he didn't double the size of the government.

-We're talking to a Reagan historian Craig Shirley last uh area let let's let's go back when you talk about Reagan you go to nineteen eighty and that's fantastic because that's when it all well when when his presidency began but in our last couple of minutes, Craig, I want to go back to nineteen seventy six because there are echoes of that today at least coming from some.
+But in our last couple of minutes, Craig, I want to go back to 1976 because there are echoes of that today, at least coming from some.

-There are a lot of people, most of them in Santorum country I'm thinking, who believe that this is being played out again that in playing it safe and going with Romney and and and not having the guts to go with the edgier, the more conservative the uh you know to go for the three point shot when things seem darkest, uh we made a mistake in seventy six and it gave us Carter.
+There are a lot of people, most of them in Santorum country, I'm thinking, who believe that this is being played out again, that in playing it safe and going with Romney and not having the guts to go with the edgier, the more conservative, the, you know, to go for the three-point shot when things seem darkest, we made a mistake in 76, and it gave us Carter.

-Some folks say we are about to repeat that mistake, etc, etc, etc.
+Some folks say we were about to repeat that mistake, et cetera, et cetera, et cetera.

 Was that the first election you voted in?

-Uh well, it was the first national it was the first presidential election.
+Well, it was the first national presidential election.

 Exactly.